LEARNAcademy/syllabus/tools_and_resources/github.md

 <img src="./assets/status.png">

-Above, we can see from running `git status` that there has been a change made to the `inheritance.md` file inside the `ruby` folder.
+Above, we can see from running `git status` that there has been a change made to the `github.md` file inside the `tools_and_resources` folder.
 It also tells us that those changes have not been added to be committed.

 Git status is helpful for us to understand where our code is at in the git process.